Gabie Figueroa

-Gabriella "Gabie" Figueroa (born February 21, 1992) is an American professional ice hockey player for the New York Riveters of the National Women's Hockey League (NWHL).
+Gabriella "Gabie" Figueroa (born February 21, 1992) is an American former professional ice hockey player who played for the New York Riveters of the National Women's Hockey League (NWHL).

 Playing career

 Figueroa was originally a defenseman.
 She first played hockey when she was a 9-year-old.
 She got into the sport because a bunch of her brother's friends from school were playing.
 Before every game, she tapes her own stick.
 She believes doing so increases her puck control.